 Winemaking

-If the winemaker is endowed with enough skill and experience, Chenin Blanc can turn its hand to almost anything.
+If the winemaker has enough skill and experience, Chenin Blanc can turn its hand to almost anything.
 It can make nervy and light-bodied whites or powerfully structured wines that last decades.
-Botrytized Chenins, such as the great dessert wines of Vouvray, can be as majestic as Sauternes – traditional method Saumur is delicious and readily affordable.
-Therefore, it is impossible to provide a succinct description of how Chenin Blanc is vinified in the Loire Valley.
+Botrytized Chenins, such as the great dessert wines of Vouvray, can be as majestic as Sauternes – the traditional method Saumur is delicious and readily affordable.
+Therefore, providing a succinct description of how Chenin Blanc is vinified in the Loire Valley is impossible.
 Approaches and philosophies can vary enormously.

 Typically, the wine will be aged for up to 12 months before filtration and bottling.
 Like Chardonnay, the premier white grape of the Loire has a strong affinity with oak maturation, although 100% new wood is rarely used.
-Nevertheless, the additional structure, texture, and mouthfeel are highly prized commodities among the hipster growers of Anjou and Savennières.
+Nevertheless, the additional structure, texture, and mouthfeel are highly prized commodities among Anjou and Savennières hipster growers.

-Yet there are important stakeholders, including Nicholas Joly, who eschew this approach to handling Chenin Blanc.
-In the 20th century, the standard paradigm was exceedingly simple: crushed berries were pressed and typically fermented in concrete or old oak with minimum temperature control; no new oak, no artifice, no modern technology.
+Yet important stakeholders, including Nicholas Joly, eschew this approach to handling Chenin Blanc.
+In the 20th century, the standard paradigm was exceedingly simple: crushed berries were pressed and typically fermented in concrete or old oak with minimum temperature control; no new oak, artifice, or modern technology.
 This mantra is at the heart of the winemaking philosophy at Coulée-de-Serrant.
 Joly refrains from cold-settling, preferring to ferment his wines with solid matter in the vat, using 500-liter wooden vats (foudre) with natural yeasts.
-No temperature control is employed, and the wines are never matured in more than 5% new wood.
+No temperature control is employed, and the wines never mature in more than 5% new wood.
 The result is a wine that matures slowly and gracefully over a long period.
 Nicholas Joly does not covet instant gratification; it shows in the wines.

 The best of both worlds

-But don’t misunderstand us: premium Chenin Blanc is not all about limited-volume cuvées and high prices.
-Warmer summers, better viticulture, and significant investment has raised quality standards across the board, particularly in the regions of Anjou and Saumur.
+But understand us: premium Chenin Blanc is not all about limited-volume cuvées and high prices.
+Warmer summers, better viticulture, and significant investment have raised quality standards across the board, particularly in the regions of Anjou and Saumur.
 Dry (sec) Anjou Blanc is now truly fine, ranging from relatively light wines to bottles as dense and rich in structure as Grand Cru Burgundy.
-Some of the most concentrated wines are made from the metamorphic terroir of Anjou, while the tuffeau of Saumur (white porous limestone) tends to yield softer whites of considerable finesse.
+Some of the most concentrated wines are made from Anjou’s metamorphic terroir, while Saumur’s tuffeau (white porous limestone) tends to yield softer whites of considerable finesse.
 Hand-harvesting, organic viticultural methods, and the sensitive use of oak have transformed the local scene beyond recognition.

 Of course, all wine regions need flag bearers and icons to sell abroad.
-For us, there can only be one choice: Coulée-de-Serrant has few equals in the Loire despite the onward march of progress.
+There can only be one choice for us: Coulée-de-Serrant has few equals in the Loire despite the onward march of progress.
 Last year, we were lucky to sample a few vintages, including the feted 2012.
 It was magnificent: harmonious and complex, with exceptional concentration and length.
 Bright and luminous, its deep golden hue gave way to a powerful nose of mirabelles, citrus, wood smoke, and honeysuckle.
 The palate was rich and creamy, with fresh acidity cutting through beeswax, quince, and caramel flavors.
 Twenty years ago, such brilliance was appreciated by a tiny minority of wine geeks and anoraks.
-But thanks to a well-coordinated movement led by Joly and others, indifference turns into delight.
+But indifference turns into delight thanks to a well-coordinated movement led by Joly and others.

 Top producers of Chenin Blanc wines: